Adel-WP/Amazon-reviews/Readme.md

 # How to run the code:
 1. Assuming that both SQLite and Power BI Desktop are already installed, download the original dataset from here: https://www.kaggle.com/datasets/rajgupta2019/amazon-user-data?resource=download
 2. Run the attached SQL code one-by-one (follow the order of the file names)
-3. Use the attached Power BI file to access the dashboard
+3. Given the constraints of using Power BI Service on a non-enterprise level, the sample dashboard is attached in pdf format.
+However, the dynamic Power BI dashboard would have otherwise been published on the Cloud and shared across the organisation.

 # Methodology:
 The number in brackets refers to the SQL file.